AzharMehmood4/os-simulation/README.md

 ## Process Scheduling

-Users create processes and apply scheduling algorithms to visualize execution flow using Gantt Charts And select the file Created in File System .
+Processes are created and linked with files from the File System module.
+Scheduling algorithms like FCFS, SJN, Round Robin, and Priority visualize process execution using Gantt Charts.

-## Synchronization
+## Synchronization & Deadlock Management

+The created processes are passed into the Synchronization module for shared resource access simulation.
-Processes compete for shared resources, where mutexes and Banker’s Algorithm prevent unsafe states.
+Mutexes and Banker’s Algorithm help detect and prevent unsafe states and deadlocks.

 ## Memory Management

+The same processes are used in the Memory Management module for memory allocation.
-Processes dynamically request memory while the simulator demonstrates allocation strategies and page replacement algorithms.
+Users assign memory sizes, and the simulator demonstrates paging, segmentation, and page replacement algorithms.

 ## File System

+Users first create files and assign sizes using different allocation techniques like Contiguous, Linked, and Indexed Allocation.
+The system allocates disk blocks dynamically and tracks fragmentation and disk usage.
 Processes access shared files using different allocation techniques while synchronization prevents conflicts and deadlocks.

 ---